six5532one/FunctionalProgrammingInScala_Chiusano_studyMaterials/ch1_and_2/programming_exercises.md

-7/26/16 Beginner-level Programming Exercises
-(from Chapter 2 of "Functional Programming in Scala")
+These are from Chapter 2 of [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala).

 The following example of how to write loops functionally (without mutating a loop variable) will be helpful for exercises 1 and 2.
 	```